fdervisi/IaC-overview/README.md

 ```

-## Analyzing the Provided Code
+## Analyzing the Code

-The provided code offers an insightful look into the Terraform CDK's capabilities:
+The code offers an insightful look into the Terraform CDK's capabilities:

 1. **Hardcoded Values:** As with the earlier HCL example, the CDK code also has hardcoded values for various infrastructure components.
 This means there's a direct mapping between the CDK and its equivalent HCL, making it easier for those familiar with HCL to transition to the CDK.
 2. **Class-Based Definitions:** The code uses classes like `MyAwsStack` and `MyAzureStack` to define infrastructure for AWS and Azure, respectively.
 Each class encapsulates the logic for provisioning specific cloud resources, promoting a modular approach.